WyvernIXTL/gamepadla-plus/README.md

 ## Usage (GUI)

-1. Execute the program `gamepadla-gui`.
+1. Execute the program `gamepadla` without any arguments.
 2. If you haven't connected any controller do it now and click `Refresh`.
 3. Click `Test` and rotate the stick you chose slowly at the edge.
 4. Optionally save the result to a JSON file or upload the result to <gamepadla.com>.